BeSpunky/angular-google-maps/wiki/Basic-Concepts.md

 * A function which uses a callback is wrapped with a promise instead (e.g. `GoogleMapsData.toGeoJson()`).

-* A function requiring parameters with a specific types, but those types can be constructed or deduced from other types, is wrapped with a more flexible signature and converts its arguments to match the native api. (e.g. `GoogleMapMarker.setPosition()`).
+* A function requiring parameters with specific types, but those types can be constructed or deduced from other types, is wrapped with a more flexible signature and converts its arguments to match the native api. (e.g. `GoogleMapMarker.setPosition()`).

 # Property Delegation
 Component `@Input` properties always match by name and type to their corresponding setter function on the wrapper.
 So `setCenter()` is delegated by `center`, `setClickableIcons()` is delegated by `clickableIcons`, and so forth...